nodeGame/nodegame/doc/user-guide.md

 ### Creating a game

+TODO...

+### Connecting to the server

-Now that the server is running, we need to point our browsers to the
+Now that the server is running, and the game was created, we need to point our browsers to the

 ```html
     <!doctype html>